About the Department

 Patrol officers provide emergency police services within the city of Redmond 24-hours a day.
 They respond to calls for service, crimes in progress, including emergency and non-emergency events.
 These officers are the most visible in the community and are assigned to one of four patrol districts (PDF) in the city.

 The Bike Unit responds quickly and with agility to issues in the downtown area.
 In times of heavy traffic, our Bike Officers often can arrive on scene before patrol cars can weave their way through congested streets.
 The Bike Team also provides outreach for our City’s homeless population.
-Officers work closely with City Homeless Outreach Specialist and Human Services.
+Officers work closely with the City Homeless Outreach Specialist and Human Services.